jagadeeshreddy280/Observability-setup/README.md

 >>Opentelemetry?

-open-source observability framework
+open-source observability framework.
-OpenTelemetry is a set of APIs, SDKs and other components (like the OpenTelemetry Collector or Operator) designed for the generation of high-quality telemetry data (traces, metrics, and logs) from cloud-native software. easy to collect telemetry data from your applications and infrastructure.
+OpenTelemetry is a set of APIs, SDKs and other components (like the OpenTelemetry Collector or Operator) designed for the generation of high-quality telemetry data (traces, metrics, and logs) from cloud-native software.

+Easy to collect telemetry data from your applications and infrastructure.
 This data can then be used to monitor your systems, troubleshoot problems, and improve performance.

 otel collector consists of